AndrewTrieu/shopping-lists/README.md

   `Internal Server Error`.
 This is because Fly.io will spin up a new instance of the application for you and it needs a few seconds to start up.
 Subsequent requests will be much faster.
-- Playwright tests might be able to start, due to connection errors created by Docker or Deno.
+- Playwright tests might not be able to start, due to connection errors created by Docker or Deno.
 If you encounter this issue, please try running it again.